 Past months propagation improved, resulting in relative good propagation on HF.
 Those who have DX ears must have noticed that 10m long distance propagation acted in a more or less remarkable way.
-Fellow DX’ ers on forums reported signals with multiple echoes that are certainly not from a CB echo mike.
+Fellow DX’ers on different forums reported signals with multiple echoes that are certainly not from a CB echo mike.
 Some say it must be a signal that travels all around the globe that causes the echo.
 Well, it’s all got to do with short path, long path and chordal hop propagation.
 I will try to explain.

 Significant signal loss on normal multihop paths

 Let’s pretend we have two stations making a QSO on 10m: PA9X near Rotterdam in The Netherlands and imaginary station VK5ZQZ down in Adelaide in Australia.
-The solar flux is high enough (140) and K-index low enough (1) to allow propagation between the two stations.
-We are making a nice QSO, I have got my antenna directed at 70° bearing and he has got his antenna directed at 340°.
+The solar flux is high enough (140) and K-index low enough (<5) to allow propagation between the two stations.
+We are making a nice QSO, I have got my antenna directed at 70° bearing and the Australian has got his antenna directed at 340°.
 The signal follows the shortest path with a distance of about 16,500km from The Netherlands across north east Europe, Asiatic Russia, China, south east Asia to Adelaide.
 It hops between the F2 layer, which floats between roughly 250-400km altitude and the Earth’s surface.
 Using F2-layer propagation one single hop can do a distance between 1800km and 3500km on 10m.
 So for the complete path to Australia, the signal makes about 5 to 6 hops.
 With each hop, bouncing off the Earth’s surface, there is significant signal loss, especially bouncing of land.
 But there is another path, the long path.

 Long path propagation signals can be stronger than short path